peter-parit/shapes-visualizer/README.md

-# shapes-visualizer with 3D plane using Matrix Rotation
+# Shapes Visualizer with 3D plane using Matrix Rotation
 Use arrow keys and other keys mentioned in the instruction to interact with the shapes.
 Required modules:
   - pip install pygame